 All Penn students have at least one faculty advisor—either someone who is assigned to them or someone with whom they have developed a rapport and a mentoring relationship.
 Advisors help students build a set of curricular and extracurricular experiences that align with their interests and goals.
 These relationships, which tend to last long past graduation, are particularly helpful when students are applying to graduate school and need recommendations from someone who not only knows them well, but is inspired to advocate on their behalf.

 In each of Penn’s College Houses, at least three tenured professors live among undergraduates as on-site mentors, advisors, and companions.
 Meals are shared in faculty kitchens, and faculty living rooms are gathering places for group discussion.
 The resulting culture is a natural extension of the classroom.
-Selection for Faculty Masters is competitive, and the professors selected are people who truly love daily immersion in a diverse, stimulating residential community.
+Selection for Faculty Directors is competitive, and the professors selected are people who truly love daily immersion in a diverse, stimulating residential community.

-In addition to their positive contributions to House life, College House Masters and Fellows become better teachers by living among their students and seeing firsthand how they think, communicate, and learn.
+In addition to their positive contributions to House life, College House Directors and Fellows become better teachers by living among their students and seeing firsthand how they think, communicate, and learn.
 Lesson plans and pedagogy often evolve in response to their experiences living in the Houses.